 Saving our commons

-The Open Spaces Society is the guardian of all commons in England and Wales.
+The Open Spaces Society is the guardian of all common land in England and Wales.
+Many areas of common land have names such as Clapham Common while others are simply known locally as ‘the common’.

 One of the most famous commons we’ve ever saved is Wimbledon Common, but we’re here for all commons and for the people like you who want to enjoy them.

-The public has the right to walk on all registered commons, subject to certain restrictions, and on many commons there is also a right to ride.
+The public has the right to walk on all registered commons, subject to certain restrictions, and on many commons there is also a right to ride a horse.

 Does your local common need protection?